 Find out what happens at each stage of the recovery process:

-At this stage we have decided to take recovery action against the customer to ensure that the Business Rates are paid in full.
-Firstly, a complaint is made to the North Cumbria Magistrates' Court.
-This allows a Summons to be issued with the authority of the Court.
-The Summons gives the customer 14 days' notice of the date of the Court hearing.
-It explains to the customer that we intend to ask the Magistrates to make a Liability Order for the amount of Business Rates outstanding, plus the costs incurred.
-The customer has the option to appear in Court in person on the summonsed date to dispute the making of the Liability Order.
+The Summons stage is to take recovery action to ensure you pay your Business Rates in full.
+We make a complaint to the North Cumbria Magistrates' Court.
+This allows the issuing of a Summons with the authority of the Court.
+The Summons gives you 14 days' notice of the date of the Court hearing.
+It explains that we intend to ask the Magistrates to make a Liability Order.
+This is for Business Rates outstanding and the costs incurred.
+You have the option to appear in Court on the summonsed date.
+You can dispute the making of the Liability Order.

-If payment of the full amount, including costs, is made before the day of the Court hearing, the application for a Liability Order will not proceed.
+If you make payment of the full amount before the day of the Court hearing, the application for a Liability Order will not proceed.

-A Liability Order gives the Council the authority of the Court to recover monies by the following methods:
+A Liability Order gives us the authority of the Court to recover monies by the following methods:

-The 'Request for Arrangement' form asks the customer to enter into an arrangement to clear the outstanding balance by the end of the financial year.
-If this arrangement is acceptable to us, and is maintained by the customer, no further action is required.
+This form asks you to enter into an arrangement to clear the outstanding balance.
+You must do this by the end of the financial year.
+If we accept this arrangement, and you maintain it, we will take no further action.